 Keeping Electronics Safe When Not in Use

 Electronics are some of the most fragile pieces of equipment.
 These devices can be easily damaged by any spillage, applied force, or even a slight fall.
-But how you can store your devices while decluttering at the same time?
+But how can you store your devices while decluttering at the same time?
 The tips for storing electronic devices that you do not use often, as outlined below, are specifically dedicated to helping you solve this problem!

 Declutter Your Electronics